-Learn how to bake a delicious vanilla layer cake using a simple cake mix hack.
-It’s an easy way to make the best vanilla cake mix recipe.
+Learn how to bake a delicious layer cake using a simple cake mix hack.
+I think it’s the best vanilla cake mix recipe out there.

 Doctoring up a cake mix is nothing new.
 I’ve been doing for the last 40 years, at least.
 And we all have our own way of doing it.
 This post is my personal recipe.
 And I think it’s the best Vanilla Cake Mix Recipe out there.